Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Foundations of Agent Communication Protocols

 \subsection{Agent Network Protocol (ANP)}

 ANP \cite{chang2025agent} \cite{chang2025anp} is an open standard for providing network interoperability between autonomous agents in heterogeneous environments.
-Stimulated by the development of the human communication networks towards the Internet, ANP imagines the IoA as a global, secure, and efficient environment to collaborate with billions of machine entities.
+ANP imagines the IoA as a global, secure, and efficient environment to collaborate with billions of machine entities.
 The ANP design aims at eliminating data silos, facilitating connectivity between agents, and providing high efficiency in machine-to-machine communication (M2M).

-ANP is based on three foundational principles; the first one is interconnectivity, which means the agents should be able to completely share the contextual information in an interchange method in an obstruction-free manner.
-The second principle is native interfaces, which means the agents may interact more readily by using APIs and uniform protocols rather than human-centric interfaces such as graphical interfaces and manually entered information.
-Last but not least is efficient collaboration that agents can create and take part in ad hoc networks and role negotiation autonomously by the use of automatic organization and automatic negotiation approaches.

 The architecture of the protocol has three layers.
 The Identity and Encrypted Communication layer integrates the W3C Decentralized Identifiers (DIDs) framework in order to support decentralized authentication, allowing trustless, end-to-end encrypted communication between different agents across different platforms.
-The Meta-Protocol layer is meant to act as a protocol of protocols where agents may negotiate which communication standard (examples include Agora \cite{marro2024scalable}) to apply to a certain interaction accordingly.
+The Meta-Protocol layer is meant to act as a protocol of protocols where agents may negotiate which communication standard (for example, Agora) to apply to a certain interaction accordingly.
 Lastly, the Application Protocol Layer defines agent discovery mechanisms, descriptions of capabilities, and execution of tasks in domain-related situations \cite{anp2025github}.
-Figure \ref{fig:anp-layers}. demonstrates the layered architecture of ANP with its identity, meta-protocol, and application layers, along with their core components.
+In Figure \ref{fig:architecture}, the layered architecture of ANP with its identity, meta-protocol, and application layers is demonstrated.

 The functional cycle starts with a local agent submitting a standardized search application to a standard discovery process to find a list of available agents.
-The agent would then access description files about the capabilities of the discovered agents and interfaces and what is needed in order to authenticate itself.
+The agent would then access description files about the capabilities of the discovered agents, and what is needed in order to authenticate itself.
 On this basis, the initiating agent builds and delivers authenticated requests and processes the responses to accomplish collaborative tasks.
-Tables \ref{tab:protocols_part1} and \ref{tab:protocols_part2} summarize all the information provided in this section.